-The Presidential Guard is one of the most well-trained and well-equipped security units.
-At first, it grew as an extension of the earlier security unit known as "Force 17," which was responsible for protecting Yasir 'Arafat, the head of the Palestine Liberation Organization (PLO) in Tunis and Beirut, prior to the establishment of the PA.
+"Force 17," which was responsible for protecting Yasir 'Arafat, the head of PLO in Tunis and Beirut, prior to the establishment of the PA.36

 After the split (between WB and GS), the Security and Protection Forces in GS assumed roles parallel to those of the Presidential Guard.
 The Security and Protection Forces were part of the toppled Ministry of Interior.
 They were formed in a similar manner to the Presidential Guard, for it was equally an extension of the Security and Protection Forces established by Hamas at the end of 2005 to protect its leaders, election candidates, and election offices.
-It was later made responsible for protecting Hamas' MPs and ministers before the forces were turned into a governmental institution working under the auspices of the Ministry of Interior.
+It was later made responsible for protecting Hamas' MPs and ministers before the forces were turned into a governmental institution working under the auspices of the Ministry of Interior.37 d.
+General Intelligence

-The number of the Presidential Guard is estimated at 2,300 members, while the number of the Security and Protection Forces' members in GS is estimated to be between 1,000-1,600 members.
+The number of the Presidential Guard is estimated at 2,300 members, while the number of the Security and Protection Forces' members in GS is estimated to be between 1,000-1,600 members.38